-Bronchodilators to improve airflow to and from the lungs.
-A combination of nebulised or inhaled anticholinergic and beta-adrenergic agonists (fast-acting) are often used as first-line therapy.
+- Bronchodilators to improve airflow to and from the lungs.
+A combination of nebulised or inhaled anticholinergic and beta-adrenergic agonists (fast-acting) is often used as first-line therapy.

-Antibiotics such as penicillins, quinolones or tetracyclines for 7 - 14 days to reduce the infection and phlegm production.
+- Antibiotics such as penicillins, quinolones or tetracyclines for seven days to reduce the infection and phlegm production.

-Oral or injected corticosteroids for 5 - 10 days to reduce inflammation in the airways.
+- Oral corticosteroids for five days to reduce inflammation in the airways.
 Inhaled corticosteroids have not been proven effective in treating COPD exacerbations.

-Non-invasive ventilation, if available, in the case of respiratory failure
+- Non-invasive ventilation, if available, in the case of respiratory failure may be helpful, however.

-Mechanical ventilation in ICU if unresponsive to above measures.
-The decision to intubate and ventilate is dependant on multiple factors, including the relative reversibility of the precipitating insult, the patient’s baseline level of functioning and quality of life, and the wishes of the patient and their family.
+Mechanical ventilation in ICU may be required if a patient is unresponsive to above measures.
+The decision to intubate and ventilate is dependent on multiple factors.
+These include the patient’s baseline level of functioning and quality of life as well as the wishes of the patient and their family.